adamgutons/webprofile/README.md

 ##

 This is how I managed to get these files to GitHub...it is essential that I log this process.
-During my work with Eric, we often find ourselves wading through rivers of git (and other useful) code, with great success!
-Only to find that we need to repeat these processes and are without any documentation.
+During my work with Eric, I often find myself wading through rivers of git (and other useful) code, with great success!
+Only to find that I need to repeat these processes and are without any documentation.
 Great civilizations were built on passing written record!

 1.)
 Enter Git bash and access the local project directory
 > cd Desktop/WebProfil_NEW/